 The name of the wind

 One of the things we love about living in Fethiye (and there are many) is how the winds have names.
-This isn’t unusual in itself, but what is more unusual is talking to locals, many of whom make a living on the sea and have intimate knowledge of the winds, referring to them with the familiarity of an old friend.
+This isn’t unusual in itself, but what is more unusual is the locals, many of whom make a living on the sea and have intimate knowledge of the winds, talk about them with the familiarity of an old friend.

 The Lodos has been classified as a fierce south westerly wind (blowing from the south west) which may prevail on the Mediterranean shoreline of Turkey all through the year.